manmolecular/history-fp/README.md

 ## Description
 `history-fp` project allows you to create a unique fingerprint based on your zsh history file.
 This fingerprint can be safely shared with anyone to compare your usage behavior and discover similarities.
-You can think of it as a system that answers the question "How similar do we work?" or "How similar are we?"

 No 3rd party services or APIs are involved, everything is calculated locally.